 While they are still popular destination races, it feels like the race to register for runDisney has slowed down to a leisurely pace.

-But being prepared and utilizing these runDisney registration tips will help the process go smoothly.
+Being ready and utilizing these runDisney registration tips will help the process go smoothly.

 Registration Tip 1: Book In Advance With a runDisney Travel Agent